gsinghjay/zodiac-engine/memory-bank/activeContext.md

   - Confirmed all tests continue to pass after the changes.
   - This brings the codebase in line with FastAPI best practices by keeping all routes under the `app/api/` directory.

+- **Fixed GeoService Async/Sync Pattern**:
+  - Converted the GeoService methods from async to sync to match their use of synchronous requests_cache.CachedSession.
+  - Updated all API routes to use run_in_threadpool when calling the now synchronous GeoService methods.
+  - Corrected dependency injection in app/core/dependencies.py to not pass settings to GeoService.
+  - Added @lru_cache to improve performance through service reuse.
+  - This fixed TypeErrors that were occurring when trying to use the GeoService.

+- **Fixed Chart Report Functionality**:
+  - Added birth date string parsing to convert formatted dates from chart_cache back to datetime objects.
+  - Created a helper function parse_birth_date_from_cache with fallback options to handle different date formats.
+  - Updated ReportService to use the same house system mapping as ChartVisualizationService.
+  - Added default timezone handling in the ReportService to prevent UnknownTimeZoneError with null values.
+  - Fixed template variable name mismatch for location search results.
+  - These changes ensure that chart reports and interpretations work correctly.

 ## Next Steps

 1. **LLM API Integration** (HIGHEST PRIORITY):